 - Mass in E-Major, a mass setting in an early classical style with organ accompaniment

-- Missa tribus vocibus, an a capella mass setting in a caecilianistic style
+- Missa tribus vocibus, a simple a capella mass setting

 For a complete list of all three part pieces see the Index by voice number.

-There are also some pieces of higher difficulty that are more appropriate for accomplished choirs.
+There are also some pieces of higher difficulty that are more appropriate for experienced choirs.
 From my own works, I would recommend

 - Missa Salve Regina, a high quality composition for three mixed parts in a 16th century style

 - Ubi caritas, a polyphonic setting based on the gregorian chant